BubbleCow/bubblecow-documentation/Marketing/Education/Strategy and Outline.md

 It is all too easy to get caught up in using the 'latest' or 'best' software.
 This is a trap.
 When you write using software from a third party, you are tried into their format.
 In order to future-proof your writing is it always best to write in plain text, this is a format that will always be accessible.
 It is also advised that you use markdown.

 **Text and Publishing Separated**
+It is important to think about text and the way it is delivered to the reader as separate.
+The text of the book should be written in plain text and act as a 'master'.
+This master text can then be converted into multiple formats depending on the way it will be consumed.
+For example, the text might be converted to PDF for printing but ePub for digital.
+The styling of this text with contextual to the delivery system and often different for different formats.

+**Reader Driven Writing**

 they should be speetare